Effect of transverse momentum conservation and flow on symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$ and $sc_{2,3,4} \left \{ 6 \right \}$: Results

 In Fig.~\ref{sc234}, all the parameters are set in the same way as in Fig.~\ref{sc23}.
 In the top-left panel, as expected, based on Eq.~(\ref{eq22}), the influence of TMC on the correlation between $v_{2}$, $v_{3}$, and $v_{4}$ is more significant for particles with higher momenta $p$ and a smaller number of particles $N$.
 The negative correlation between these $v_{n}$ gradually approaches zero as $N$ increases.
-In top-right panel, based on Eqs.~(\ref{eq30}),~(\ref{eq33}),~(\ref{eq36}),~(\ref{eq41}),~(\ref{eq43}),~(\ref{eq44}), and~(\ref{eq45}), which are obtained from the full results as given in the Appendix, the addition of flow causes the negative correlation between them to gradually become positive with increasing $N$ but eventually it converges to zero.
-In the bottom-left panel, it clearly shows that it is the ``interplay'' that causes the correlation to change from negative to positive.
-In the bottom-right panel, based on Eq.~(\ref{eq49}), our results on the normalized cumulants $nsc_{2,3,4} \left \{ 6 \right \}$ from ``pure TMC+pure flow+interplay'', which are independent of the value of $v_{n}$, show the same trend from negative to positive to zero.
-Given that we have excluded the lower order fewer-particle correlations from the calculation, the non-zero outcome of $nsc_{2,3,4} \left \{ 6 \right \}$ indicates the presence of true correlations among the three flow coefficients, providing additional insights for determining $ P\left ( v_{m},v_{n},v_{k}, \dots,\Psi _{m},\Psi _{n},\Psi _{k},\dots \right )$, which cannot be derived from measurements of correlations between just two flow coefficients.
-The above results are consistent in both trend and magnitude with the simulations obtained in Ref. \cite{threevn3} using the realistic Monte Carlo models of iEBE-VISHNU and HIJING.
+In top-right panel, based on Eqs.~(\ref{eq30}),~(\ref{eq33}),~(\ref{eq36}),~(\ref{eq41}),~(\ref{eq43}),~(\ref{eq44}), and~(\ref{eq45}), which are obtained from the full results as given in the Appendix, the addition of flow enhances the negative correlation and it does not eventually approach zero.
+In addition, we present the results of $sc_{2,3,4} \left \{ 6 \right \}$ at $p=0.6$ GeV under different $v_n$, as shown in Fig.~\ref{changevn} of the Appendix.
+In the bottom-left panel, it can be clearly seen that ``pure flow'' enhances the negative correlation, while ``interplay'' weakens the negative correlation.
+In the bottom-right panel, based on Eq.~(\ref{eq49}), our results on the normalized cumulants $nsc_{2,3,4} \left \{ 6 \right \}$ from ``pure TMC+pure flow+interplay,'' which are independent of the value of $v_{n}$, show the same trend as $sc_{2,3,4} \left \{ 6 \right \}$.
+Given that we have excluded the lower-order fewer-particle correlations from the calculation, the nonzero outcome of $nsc_{2,3,4} \left \{ 6 \right \}$ indicates the presence of true correlations among the three flow coefficients, providing additional insights for determining $ P\left ( v_{m},v_{n},v_{k}, \dots,\Psi _{m},\Psi _{n},\Psi _{k},\dots \right )$, which cannot be derived from measurements of correlations between just two flow coefficients.